Struggling to get interviews?

-There are plenty of reasons you might have an unfinished degree you want to include on your resume.
-It could be that you’re still in school, you’re taking a leave of absence, or you had other plans for your life.
+You can list an unfinished degree on your resume if you’re still in school, you’re taking a leave of absence, or you had other plans for your life.

 How to list education in progress on a resume

-Knowing how to list education on your resume is an important part of convincing employers that you’re qualified for a position.
+Listing your education on your resume is an important way to show employers that you’re qualified for a position.
 The way you format it and the information you include vary depending on your plans or whether you’re currently enrolled.

 Here’s what you should do: